 Easy Chicken Paprikash combines bite-sized pieces of chicken pan-fried in butter, all smothered in a creamy sauce seasoned with sweet Hungarian paprika.
 Make this delicious Hungarian dish and impress your family and friends.

-Turn the heat as low as possible and stir in the sour cream.
-Add the chicken and its juices back to the skillet.
-Sprinkle with fresh chopped Italian parsley.
-Spoon over pasta, dumplings, mashed potatoes, or rice.
+- Reduce the heat as low as possible and stir in the sour cream.
+Add the chicken back into the skillet.

 - To thin the dish, add a bit of chicken broth, about 2 tablespoons at a time, until you reach the desired consistency.

-- For best results, use full-fat sour cream and reduce the heat to as low as it will go before stirring it in.
+- For best results, use full-fat sour cream.
+Bring the sour cream to room temperature and reduce the heat to as low as it will go before adding it.

 - Though not traditional, other vegetables to consider adding are tomatoes, bell peppers, or mushrooms.